EOSC-synergy/mypipline.sqaaas/README.md

 SCRIPT_NAMES: []
 ```

+> ##### Concepts that You Need to Know
+>
+>- **QuestionCollection**: This concept refers to a set of `Questions` that
+>  cover the same topic.
+>- **Question**: This concept refers to an atomic `Question` that can not be on
+>  its own and needs to be wrapped up into a `QuestionCollection`.
+>
+> *Note:* Other terms that may describe similar concepts are `question`
+> (which equals to `QuestionCollection`) and `sub-question` (which equals to
+> `Question`).

+> ##### Configuration File Entries Explained
+>
-- `ANONYMOUS_QUESTION_ID` defines a placeholder for Questions IDs.
+> - `ANONYMOUS_QUESTION_ID` defines a placeholder for Question IDs.
 The CSV data
-  might not explicitly mention a full ID of a Question but solely the
+>  might not explicitly mention a full ID of a Question but solely the
-  QuestionCollection ID.
+>  QuestionCollection ID.
 In this case the HIFIS Surveyval Framework adds a
-  character to the QuestionCollection ID to mark this situation.
-- There are different ways to separate the QuestionCollection ID from the
-  Question ID in the full ID mentioned in the header of the CSV data.
-  `DATA_ID_SEPARATOR` indicates which character is used to separate these IDs.
-- With `ID_COLUMN_NAME` you may want to specify the name of the _id_ column in
-  the CSV data file.
-- Each analysis needs metadata about the questions asked in the survey and
-  answers that participants may give.
-  Setting `METADATA` specifies the location of the Metadata file which is by
-  default located in a folder called _metadata_ and named _meta.yml_.
-- You may specify the output folder by setting `OUTPUT_FOLDER` which is named
-  _output_ by default.
-- You may prefer a specific output format like _PDF_, _PNG_, _SVG_ or
-  _SCREEN_ which you may select via `OUTPUT_FORMAT`.
-  The default value is _SCREEN_.
-  Note: Be aware that other output formats like text or markdown files may be
-  created, which depends largely upon the implementation of the analysis
-  scripts.
-- You might want to tell the program where to find the preprocessing file
-  _preprocess.py_ that preprocesses and filters your survey data according to
-  specific rules.
-  You can do so by setting `PREPROCESSING_FILENAME`.
-- You may specify the folder which contains the analysis scripts with setting
-  `SCRIPT_FOLDER`, which is the _scripts_ folder by default.
-- With `SCRIPT_NAMES` you may select a subset of the analysis scripts available
-  as a list that ought to be executed.
-  This list is empty by default, which means, all scripts are executed.
+>  character, by default *_* (underscore), to the QuestionCollection ID to mark
+>  this situation.
+> - The CSV data file is structured into header and body rows.
+The header row
+>  consists of a comma-separated list of column names.
+Some column names contain
+>  a separator character that concatenates the QuestionCollection ID with the
+>  Question ID, the `DATA_ID_SEPARATOR`.
+This variable indicates which character
+>  is used to separate these IDs.
+If not specified otherwise, it defaults to
+>  *_* (underscore).
+>- This `DATA_ID_SEPARATOR` character is internally replaced by a different
+>  character, the so called `HIERARCHY_SEPARATOR`, which defaults to a */*
+>  (slash).
+>- With `ID_COLUMN_NAME` you may want to specify the name of the _id_ column in
+>  the CSV data file.
+>- Each analysis needs metadata about the questions asked in the survey and
+>  answers that participants may give.
+Setting `METADATA` specifies the location
+>  of the metadata files which are by default located in a folder called
+>  _metadata_.
+Be aware that it is recommended to have one YAML file per
+>  QuestionCollection.
+Each YAML file then covers the metadata of a single
+>  QuestionCollection and is named according to the ID of this
+>  QuestionCollection.
+>- You may specify the output folder by setting `OUTPUT_FOLDER` which is named
+>  _output_ by default.
+>- You may prefer a specific output format like _PDF_, _PNG_, _SVG_ or
+>  _SCREEN_ which you may select via `OUTPUT_FORMAT`.
+>  The default value is _SCREEN_.
+>  Note: Be aware that other output formats like text or markdown files may be
+>  created, which depends largely upon the implementation of the analysis
+>  scripts.
+>- You might want to tell the program where to find the preprocessing file
+>  _preprocess.py_ that preprocesses and filters your survey data according to
+>  specific rules.
+>  You can do so by setting `PREPROCESSING_FILENAME`.
+>- You may specify the folder which contains the analysis scripts with setting
+>  `SCRIPT_FOLDER`, which is the _scripts_ folder by default.
+>- With `SCRIPT_NAMES` you may select a subset of the analysis scripts available
+>  as a list that ought to be executed.
+>  This list is empty by default, which means, all scripts are executed.

+---

+> **Hint for LimeSurvey Users**
+>
+> There is an option `Expression Manager code` in LimeSurvey when exporting the
+> data into a CSV file that uses the separator character `_` (underscore) to
+> concatenate QuestionCollection ID and Question ID in the CSV data header.
+> Otherwise the default `[]` is used which is not compatible with the HIFIS
+> Surveyval Framework.

+---

+##### Additional Files Generated

 Additional to the configuration file there are two more files created: